Are the extreme dehydration techniques practiced by competitive bodybuilders healthy -- or even necessary?

 McCormack learns all of this from a chance encounter with a former Mr. France who told him about the difference in hydrating at the muscular-cellular level and hydrating at the blood-plasma level.
-“What tends to happen [in the rush to hydrate a day or two before a big race or competition] is that the blood gets full of water, which is good because you feel like you’re hydrated, and you pee a lot,” McCormack writes.
+“What tends to happen is that the blood gets full of water, which is good because you feel like you're hydrated, and you pee a lot,” McCormack writes.
 “But the osmosis across the cell wall doesn’t happen as quickly without the high intake of electrolytes, because your muscles protect themselves.
 They are very careful of what they take in.”

 The bodybuilder tells McCormack about a complex hydration strategy, which specifies timelines and electrolyte supplements to hydrate McCormack’s muscles, but not his blood plasma.
 McCormack tried an adapted version of the routine and won the 2010 Ironman World Championship, without a single cramp.
 In his memoir, he attributes his success in part to the bodybuilder’s advice.